UDP glucuronosyltransferase 1 family, polypeptide A1

-UDP-glucuronosyltransferase 1-1 also known as UGT-1A is an enzyme that in humans is encoded by the UGT1A1 gene.
+UDP-glucuronosyltransferase 1-1, also known as UGT-1A, is an enzyme that in humans is encoded by the UGT1A1 gene.

-UGT-1A is a uridine diphosphate glucuronosyltransferase (UDP-glucuronosyltransferase, UDPGT), an enzyme of the glucuronidation pathway that transforms small lipophilic (fat-soluble) molecules, such as steroids, bilirubin, hormones, and drugs, into water-soluble, excretable metabolites.
+UGT-1A is a uridine diphosphate glucuronosyltransferase (UDP-glucuronosyltransferase, UDPGT or UGT), an enzyme of the glucuronidation pathway that transforms small lipophilic (fat-soluble) molecules, such as steroids, bilirubin, hormones, and drugs, into water-soluble, excretable metabolites.

 Gene

 The UGT1A1 gene is part of a complex locus that encodes several UDP-glucuronosyltransferases.
 The locus includes thirteen unique alternative first exons followed by four common exons.
 Four of the alternate first exons are considered pseudogenes.
 Each of the remaining nine 5' exons may be spliced to the four common exons, resulting in nine proteins with different N-termini and identical C-termini.
 Each first exon encodes the substrate binding site, and is regulated by its own promoter.
 Over 100 genetic variants within the UGT1A1 gene have been described, some of which confer increased, reduced or inactive enzymatic activity.
 The UGT nomenclature committee has compiled a list of these variants, naming each with a * symbol followed by a number.